 At the low voice, Atem turned.

-Seto's face was looking out from the rear window of the car.
+Seto was leaning out from the rear window of the car.

 Atem looked at that face for a few seconds.